Table of Contents

 UX for Ecommerce and SaaS Products

 In ecommerce environments, the design of product pages, category navigation, filtering systems, and checkout flows directly affects purchasing decisions.
+Users who cannot find what they are looking for within a few clicks will not search harder — they will go elsewhere.
+Users who encounter a confusing checkout process will abandon it, even if they want the product.

 Key elements of ecommerce UX include: